 - And for the clove powder, you can use an equal amount of nutmeg powder.

-Making any of these substitutions will still give you a delicious and flavorful lamb vindaloo!
+Making any of these substitutions will still give you a delicious and flavorful restaurant style vindaloo!

 HOW TO MAKE LAMB VINDALOO

-Ok, so this recipe may seem complicated at first, but when you break it down, it really only has three major steps: making the vindaloo sauce, tempering the spices, and letting it cook.
+Ok, so this recipe may seem complicated at first, but when you break it down, it really only has three major steps: making the vindaloo curry paste, tempering the spices, and letting it cook.

 And again, it only takes about 10 minutes of prep work and 10 minutes of active cooking time.